TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/ItemGroups.rst

 ..  include:: /Includes.rst.txt
 ..  _columns-select-properties-item-groups:

 ==========
 itemGroups
 ==========

 ..  versionadded:: 10.4
     Starting with TYPO3 v10.4 item groups can be used in select fields to group items.

 ..  confval:: itemGroups
+    :name: select-itemGroups
     :Path: $GLOBALS['TCA'][$table]['columns'][$field]['config']
     :type: array
     :Scope: Display  / Proc.
     :RenderType: all

     Contains an array of key-value pairs.
 The key contains the id of the item group, the value contains the label of the item group or its language reference.

     Only groups containing items will be displayed.
 In the select field first all items with no group defined are listed then the item groups in the order of their definition, each group with the corresponding items.

     In the renderType `selectSingle` item groups are rendered as :html:`<optgroup>`.

     In the renderType `selectCheckbox` the groups are displayed as accordions containing the check boxes.

-   In other renderTypes a non selectable item with the group name gets displayed.
+    In other renderTypes a non-selectable item with the group name gets displayed.

 API methods